 Fund raising for the Museum - February 2018

 Fund raising for the museum construction costs of £1.4m has now started.
-We are applying for funds from the RDPE (Rural Development Programme for England)

 The Museum Planning application is "approved" - September 2017